wotakumoe/wotaku/software.md

 - [**Kavita**](https://www.kavitareader.com/)
     - Kavita is a media server for Manga and Light Novels (or eBooks).
     - Supports Tachiyomi, Paperback, OPDS readers, and REST API.
     - User management is done through email invites.
-By detault, it uses the Kavita mail server, but other mail servers can be used too.
+By default, it uses the Kavita mail server, but other mail servers can be used too.
     - The admin can specify permissions such as enabling downloads, SFW/NSFW filter, and library selection.
     - Reliant on filename parsing, requires strict adherence to expected filename formats and embedded metadata is near mandatory for edge-cases.
     - No MALSync support.
 Tracking support, alongside some other features, is paywalled behind Kavita+.